gotev/android-upload-service/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+Fill in the required information requested.
+Issues without them may be closed without further notice.
 title: ''
 labels: ''
 assignees: ''